 - White Pass and Yukon Railroad – in Skagway you can follow the photogenic route that the 19th century gold-seekers too on foot to head over the pass to the Canadian border

-- Scenic cruising – this is a highlight of any itinerary in Alaska, from the Inside Passage and Tracy Arm, to Glacier Bay and Hubbard Glacier – scenic cruising offers an amazing opportunity to view glaciers calving, spot aquatic life and birds, and take in gorgeous scenery.
+- Scenic cruising – this is a highlight of any Alaska itinerary, from the Inside Passage and Tracy Arm, to Glacier Bay and Hubbard Glacier – scenic cruising is an amazing opportunity to view glaciers calving, spot aquatic life and birds, and take in gorgeous scenery.